LizzyonGit/sotis-lifecoach/README.md

-# Sotis lifecoach
+# Sotis life coach

-Sotis is a lifecoach, and this is his website.
-The website targets people interested in getting a lifecoach.
+Sotis is a life coach, and this is his website.
+The website targets people interested in getting a life coach.
 The website shows who Sotis is, how he works and what he offers.
 Visitors can read what sessions entail and how much they cost, the images give more context and they can read about what previous clients think of their sessions with Sotis.
 The contact information and social media links give the visitor the possibility to ask questions or look for more information about Sotis beyond his website.
 The visitor can book an appointment via a form on the website.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)